zeyofu/BLINK_Benchmark/eval/README.md

 - loads the dataset
 - conducts model inference (supported in `query_model.py`)
 - extracts the answer choices from model outputs (supported in `multiple_choice.py`)
-- saves task-specific outputs to a output folder.
+- saves subtask-specific outputs to an output folder.

-`test_benchmark.py` currently only supports the model GPT4V(ision), and you will need to replace `model_generate_funcs` for any new model that you'd like to test on.
+`test_benchmark.py` only supports the model GPT4V(ision).
+Feel free to replace [`model_generate_funcs`](https://github.com/zeyofu/BLINK_Benchmark/blob/main/eval/test_benchmark.py#L167) for any new model that you'd like to test on.

 Example call:
 ```
 python test_benchmark.py --model_name GPT4V --task_name all
 ```
+where `task_name` is either `all` (evaluates on all subtasks), or one of the subtasks in: `['Art_Style', 'Functional_Correspondence', 'Multi-view_Reasoning', 'Relative_Reflectance', 'Visual_Correspondence', 'Counting', 'IQ_Test', 'Object_Localization', 'Semantic_Correspondence', 'Visual_Similarity', 'Forensic_Detection', 'Jigsaw', 'Relative_Depth', 'Spatial_Relation']`.

 ### Output folder structure
-Saved model output folder include task-specific json files, as in the following format:
+Saved model output folder includes task-specific json files, as in the following structure:

 ```
 └── model_name (e.g. GPT4V)